sparcityeu/Codebase/README.md

 ## Mixed and Multi-Precision SpMV

-Repository link for row-based mixed and multi-precision code for SpMV: https://github.com/ParCoreLab/mixed-and-multi-spmv
+[Repository link](https://github.com/ParCoreLab/mixed-and-multi-spmv) for row-based mixed and multi-precision code for SpMV.